So You Married an Addict: Is it Time for a Divorce?

 Fighting for Your Family

-For many people struggling with addiction, the threat of a partner leaving is simply not enough to make them seek help.
+For many people struggling with addiction, the threat of a partner leaving is simply not enough to make them seek help for alcohol abuse or drug misuse.
 While many people say the marital separation, divorce or threat of divorce was part of their “rock bottom,” if they don’t have the desire to stop using or drinking, they probably won’t seek help.

 If your partner is struggling with addiction, it can be helpful to get a professional involved and to seek support from others who have a similar experience.
 There are 12-step programs, such as Al-anon, CoDA (Codependents Anonymous), ACoA (Adult Children of Alcoholics) and other programs designed to support the partners of people with addiction.
 It can also be helpful to find a therapist who specializes in addiction and recovery, for individual and/or couples counseling.